Plestiodon Skinks -- Getting it Right!

 Males are very contrasting.
 They almost always retain the bright, white sublateral even on the face.
 Sometimes the lateral line will be retained, but the mid-dorsal tends to be much duller, and often will fade out completely during breeding.
 Their heads do not swell much during breeding like the other two do.

 A slight majority of juvenile Broadheads are going to make your life very simple, as they will have seven lines.
 These additional lines tend to run from the front to hind leg.
 The other lines are often much thicker than the Southeastern, yet not as uniform as the Common.
 Hatchlings tend to have richer line colors on their heads than the rest of their body.
-This fades quickly, but Broadheads feel overall more ornate than their cousins keeping brighter yellow lines.
+This fades quickly, but Broadheads feel overall more ornate than their cousins keeping brighter yellow lines, and light flecks on the hind legs.
+This species often hatches with coppery or rufous superlabials, and the facial line often wraps these instead of encompassing them.
 I will admit, that the Broadhead's variable line thickness means there is a short period of time when some individuals are very similar to Common Five-lined Skinks, and photos with poor detail can be impossible to distinguish.
 Their necks thicken, and their body starts to become more coppery with a little growth.
 This is when their lines start becoming paler.
 Quickly into this phase, one can start seeing a thick, dark outlining on their lines excluding the subocular.
 This subocular stays quite contrasting from the rest of the face.
 Eventually, the skink will develop a thick, fatty dewlap.
 Males have larger dewlaps, as these are to protect the neck from the jaws of other Broadheads.

 Males often retain a much brighter, white sublateral, and a strong subocular line as well, until they are much older.
 These lines may fade completely on older males.
 Non-breeding males revert to that rich copper-color, and often display their lines again.
 The sublaterals are always the brightest and the mid-dorsal is the dullest.